dirkluijk/smelly-mars-rover/BACKLOG.md

 ## In progress

+- extract logic into methods

+## Done

 - scan code and improve naming

-## Done

 - introduce Direction enum
 - use correct file naming convention